itaymelamed2/bitly_automation/README.md

 ### **Locally**
 In order to avoid operating system and python interpator versions problems, I've created a docker image based on python 3.7 with the selenium depandencies.
 To run the tests just typd in the command line:
-> docker run docker run --network bitly_automation_default -e "ENV=production" -e "BROWSER=chrome" imelamed/pytest:3.7, you can see the tests running live with the vnc viewr.
+> docker run --network bitly_automation_default -e "ENV=production" -e "BROWSER=chrome" imelamed/pytest:3.7, you can see the tests running live with the vnc viewr.

 ### **Jenkins**